 Tracked at Rockfield Studios in Wales, the album finds Robert Smith working with longtime collaborator Paul Corkett on production.
 As such, despite the intervening gap, little has changed in the sonic world of The Cure, the band’s uniquely oblique soundscapes as inscrutable as ever.
 That’s one of the reasons why you should never review a Cure album on the first listen – there’s simple too much lying beneath the surface to take in over the course of one sitting – and that is certainly the case here.

 The album opens with the glacial beauty of Alone, which finds layer after layer of guitar duelling Jason Cooper’s industrial strength drums and Roger O’Donnell’s keys.
 Harking back to the still untouchable Disintegration, it’s a slow building piece that weaves its way towards Robert’s voice, only reaching it after three minutes of subtle meandering.
-It’s a typically contrary move – to open a much-anticipated album with the words “this is the end of every song that we sing”, but if this is the end, it’s a remarkable way to conclude things.
+It’s a typically contrary move – to open a much-anticipated album with the words “this is the end of every song that we sing” but, if this is the end, it’s a remarkable way to conclude things.
 It’s followed by the surprising beatific And Nothing Is Forever, a song that emerges from rippling piano and soaring strings to wrap itself around the listener, a mixture of processed drums and picked guitars adding to the blissful air that pervades the piece.
-It’s a song that, in almost anyone else’s hands, risks coming off as mawkish, and yet here, it feels entirely natural, thanks to the depth and skill of the arrangement.
-The pace, insofar as the darker edge of The Cure allows, picks up on the tightly wound third track, A Fragile Thing.
-Driven by Simon Gallup’s instantly recognisable bass, it’s another track with a strong Disintegration vibe, Robert’s voice swooping between the layers of guitar and synth, alternately calling you form a distance and whispering in your ear.
-The first half wraps up with War Song.
-Every bit as visceral as its title implies, it is a dark and doomy piece, anchored by Simon’s churning bass and given greater weight by Roger’s proto-industrial synth patches.
-With Reeves Gabrels adding blizzards of feedback, it evokes an air of claustrophobia that recalls the slow-motion horror of Carnage Visors.
+It’s a song that, in almost anyone else’s hands, would risk coming off as mawkish, yet here it feels entirely natural thanks to the depth and skill of the arrangement.

 Up next, Jason’s incessant toms pave the way for the rhythmically awkward All I Ever Am, which seems to delight in wrongfooting the listener – the melodies shifting into focus just in time for the vocals to work their way into your brain.
 With lengthy instrumental passages punctuating the track, it reminds us that that The Cure operate in their own unique sonic space – eschewing the artificially imposed structures of radio play and Spotify algorithms for something far more satisfying.
 The album concludes, aptly enough, with End Song.
-Like Alone, it takes its time to get to build to the vocals, the drums, guitars, and keys warily circling one another, unwilling to make the first move.
+Like Alone, it takes its time to build towards the vocals, the drums, guitars, and keys warily circling one another, unwilling to make the first move.
 With so much emotion invested into its stately progress, it’s the perfect conclusion to a varied and captivating record.

 Instrumentals